Not all holiday music is created equal.

 Greater Long Island has compiled a list of 10 of the best — and perhaps worst.

 Some of these artists have had multiple holiday hits, but we’ve listed one track per singer.
 Have a look and a listen and let us know who and what we need to include next year.

 ‘Christmas in America’

 Proceeds from this 2001 charity single went toward helping children affected by the tragic events of Sept.
 11. Benatar performed “Christmas in America” with her longtime bandmate and husband Neil Giraldo.
 Despite its pretty melody and poignant refrain at the time — “Christmas in America, God bless the USA” — the song never really gained much traction during the holiday season.
-Benatar, 69, and Giraldo were inducted into the Rock and Roll Hall of Fame this month.
+Benatar, 69, and Giraldo were inducted into the Rock and Roll Hall of Fame last year.
 Fun fact: Benatar played Queen Guinevere in Lindenhurst High School’s production of “Camelot.”

 John Tesh (Garden City)